The Waterworks: Principal characters

+Extended plot summary

-The novel is in the first person, fictionally written by the character McIlvaine some thirty or forty years after the events.
+The novel is a first-person account written by the character McIlvaine some thirty or forty years after the events portrayed in the novel.

-The setting of the novel is New York in 1871.
-Martin Pemberton is a freelance journalist.
-His father, Augustus Pemberton, is recently deceased.
+The setting of the novel is New York City in 1871.
+McIlvaine, a newspaper editor, begins with his account of Martin Pemberton, a freelance journalist who works under him.
+Martin’s father, Augustus Pemberton, is recently deceased.
 Augustus had disinherited Martin several years earlier after Martin expressed disapproval of the unscrupulous business methods by which Augustus had accumulated a large fortune.
 After his father's death, Martin sees his father, briefly and accidentally, in a horse-drawn "omnibus" belonging to the municipal transportation company as it drives past him in a crowded street.
 The passengers, including his father, are all elderly well-dressed men.

 Martin tells four people of the sighting: his editor, McIlvaine; his fiancée, Emily Tisdale; the family pastor, Dr. Grimshaw; and a college friend, Harry Wheelwright.
-When Martin disappears soon afterward, McIlvaine begins looking for him and talks to all four.
+When Martin mysteriously disappears soon afterward, McIlvaine begins looking for him by first talking to all four.
 He also talks to Augustus's widow (and Martin's stepmother), Sarah Pemberton, who has always liked Martin and is deeply concerned about him.
 From Wheelwright, McIlvaine learns that he and Martin secretly opened Augustus's grave and found a child buried there instead of the old man.

 From Sarah, McIlvaine learns that Augustus was diagnosed with a terminal blood disease and that with the assistance of his secretary, Eustace Simmons, he entered a private hospital said to be near Saranac Lake in upstate New York and run by a Dr. Sartorius.
 There, she was told, Augustus died.
 Sarah also reveals that Augustus's wealth seems to have vanished shortly before his death, leaving Sarah and her young son, Martin's half-brother Noah, penniless.

 McIlvaine approaches an old acquaintance, police captain Edmund Donne, for help.
 Donne, McIlvaine soon finds out, has a personal interest in the case - he had courted Augustus's widow Sarah many years earlier, before her marriage to Augustus.
 Their investigation finds no trace of the hospital in which Augustus supposedly died.
 Instead, it takes them to The Home for Little Wanderers, a well-funded private orphanage run by Eustace Simmons.
 They discover Martin locked in the basement, catatonic and almost dead of starvation.